 Are you a beginning teacher struggling with managing your class?
-Or are a parent of a threenager who pushes every.single.button?
-Read on to find out 5 strategies for classroom management that parents can use too.
+Or are you a parent of a threenager who pushes every.single.button?
+Read on to find out 5 classroom management strategies.

-Classroom management strategy one: set boundaries.
+One of the most important classroom management strategies is to set boundaries.
 Let me say that just one more time – set boundaries.

-My first year teaching I learned this one the hard way.
+In my first year of teaching, I learned this one the hard way.
 I set my boundaries at the limit of what I would tolerate.

 And obviously kiddos (teens and toddlers in particular) LOVE to push boundaries.